MOGARRR/MOGARRR/README.md

 - **Location**: Calgary, AB
 ---

-Thanks for visiting and feel free to explore my repos and let me know what you think!
+Thanks for visiting, and feel free to explore my repos and let me know what you think!

 <!---
 MOGARRR/MOGARRR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.